qcodeinfra/cryptpad/readme.md

 ## Updating from upstream

-Check the current status of the local cryptpad copy with:

-    git log cryptpad

-Then go to https://github.com/xwiki-labs/cryptpad/commits/main and check where the upstream is at.

 To update local copy with upstream changes, use [tools/pull-cryptpad-upstream.sh](tools/pull-cryptpad-upstream.sh) script.
 For example, to pull up to an imaginary release tag xyz, execute: